 Search 58 senior living options

 See full list of all 58 licensed assisted living facilities in Hawaii for 2019.
-Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Hawaii.
-If you or your loved one are trying to locate a facility in any part of Hawaii with kind and loving staff who will help with daily living tasks such as bathing, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Hawaii that is near your location.
+Senior Living Help enables senior citizens and their loved ones to locate every licensed assisted living facility in Hawaii.
+If you or your loved one are looking for a facility in any part of Hawaii with kind and caring staff who will assist with daily living tasks such as taking a bath, dressing, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Hawaii that is nearby.

 Hawaii has a mainland and several Islands that make up the state.
 It’s important to know that each island may in fact have some differing regulations.
 There are regulations for assisted living facilities, adult daycare, adult foster care and nursing home facilities.
 It’s always a good idea to contact each Hawaii island of interest and ask the facilities to share the information you need to know.
 The Department of Health, Office of Health Care Assurance, known as OHCA, oversees all the senior living licensing.
 The first regulations were put in place for Assisted Living from 1999 to present.

 Hawaii Assisted Living Costs and Programs for Financial Assistance

 In Hawaii, the Med-Quest program takes the place of Medicaid waiver programs that most states offer seniors and retirees.
 They will cover costs to those that qualify for adult day care, foster care and assisted living as well as limited at home care services.
 None of the state non-Medicaid assistance programs will actually pay for assisted living in any Island in the state of Hawaii.